 Monsma Communication Award.
 Each year, Dr. and Mrs. John W. Monsma, Jr., offer an award of \$100 to a student majoring in communication arts and sciences.
-The award is usually given to an undergraduate planning to return to Calvin for additional study and is given on the basis of the student's academic record, character, and personality.
+The award is usually given to an undergraduate planning to return to Calvin for additional study and is given on the basis of the student's academic record, character, and significant contribution to the department.
 The Department of Communication Arts and Sciences selects the nominee to receive the award.